 - Finally, click “Finish” to close the wizard.

-All Custom Fields are now downloaded from the PWA into FluentBooks workspace.
+All Custom Fields are now downloaded from the PWA into the FluentBooks workspace.
 The next step is to export custom fields from the FluentBooks workspace into an Excel file, where these entities can be easily edited.
 FluentBooks Workspace displays all the Custom Fields that were downloaded from the PWA.
 You can select the exact fields that should be exported.
 Only elements with the checked radio box will be exported into the Excel file.
-Besides clicking the boxes manually, the following tools can be also used to speed up the selection process:
+Besides clicking the packages manually, the following tools can also be used to speed up the selection process:

 - All the elements will get checked/unchecked if you click the radio box in the column header;